-A foreign dividend received or accrued from a portfolio in these investment schemes is not subject to dividends tax.71
+A foreign dividend received or accrued from a portfolio in these investment schemes is not subject to dividends tax.76

-The tax treatment of resident portfolios of collective investment schemes in securities and their unit holders differs from that of foreign investment schemes and is dealt with in section 25BA.72
+The tax treatment of resident portfolios of collective investment schemes in securities and their unit holders differs from that of foreign investment schemes and is dealt with in section 25BA.77

-See paragraph 3.1.1 of the Comprehensive Guide to Dividends Tax.
+See also the Comprehensive Guide to Dividends Tax.

-See paragraph 5.4 of the Comprehensive Guide to Dividends Tax.
+77 See also the Comprehensive Guide to Dividends Tax.